Part Two of my favorite places to eat in New York City and favorite places to see and do. Find Part One here.

 We enjoyed a delicious brunch sitting outside and got some great people watching in too.
 I took a friend’s suggestion and ordered the Lemon Ricotta Pancakes and the Velvety Tomato Soup.
 They were both spot on!

 We rented them for an hour and that was just the perfect amount of time to ride all the way around the park, stopping a couple of times.
 One of my favorite stops was the Conservatory Water where you could rent remote control boats.
-It reminded me of Luxembourg Gardens in Paris.

 We also had to visit Strawberry Fields where there were some musicians singing Beatles songs.